Josephus-git/TCAS-Air-Traffic-Simulator/README.md

 ### ✨ Feature Requests

 Have an idea for a new feature or improvement?
 We'd love to hear it!
-Please open an issue on our [Issues page]([Your Repository Issues URL Here]) and describe your idea in detail.
+Please open an issue on our [Issues page](https://github.com/Josephus-git/TCAS-Air-Traffic-Simulator/issues) and describe your idea in detail.

+---

 ## Contact ✉️